-The State Government has regulated rating levels for all councils in NSW, since the early 1980s, by setting a statutory limit on annual increases in council rates.
+Since the early 1980's the State Government has regulated rating levels for all councils in NSW by setting a statutory limit on annual increases in council rates (rate pegging).

 Rate pegging means that local councils have been restricted in their ability to raise sufficient income to meet the demands of their communities.
 In some instances, the percentage increase allowed by the rate peg has been less than the salaries and wages increases in the Local Government Award (for example, in 2004-05 the rate peg was 3.5% while the Award increase was 4.0%).